M62 Junctions 25 to 30 Dynamic Hard Shoulder enhancements

 Project information

-In the meantime, we will be installing further safety measures for DHS motorways are in operation, including upgrading the central reservation barrier.
+We are installing further safety measures for DHS motorways in operation, including upgrading the central reservation barrier.

 Work will get underway this month in Yorkshire on a 1.7-mile section of the M62 between junctions 26 at Chain Bar and 28 at Tingley.
 Construction starts on 19 April and is expected to be complete in the Autumn